kBashar/dhaka-weather/README.md

 ### Coolest Districts
 Coolest district calculation processing happens in several steps:

-Step-1: Fetch all districts data, we keep it a network call to avoid stale data
-            in case data related to a districts changes, though it is a rare event.
+Step-1: Fetch all districts data, we keep it a network call to avoid stale data in case data related to a districts changes, though it is a rare event.
 Step-2: Make two lists, one containing latitudes and another longitudes of the districts.
-Step-3: Fetch weather data for coming 7 days using openmeteo
+Step-3: Fetch weather data for coming 7 days using openmeteo.
 Step-4: Calculate average temperature for each hour of every districts.
 Step-5: Save the calculated data for future use.
-Step-6: Serve the pre-calculated data through `/coolest` api endpoint
+Step-6: Serve the pre-calculated data through `/coolest` api endpoint.

 ### Temperature Prediction
 We used prophet time series model to fine tune for our temperature prediction purpose.
 Temperature prediction happens in following steps:

 Step-1: This function fetch weather data for Dhaka.
 Step-2: Then use `hourly` data to create a pandas data-frame which then used to fit/fine-tune the `prophet` model.
 Step-3: Fine-tuned model is saved in global `model` variable to be used later to predict weather.
 Step-4: Use the saved model to predict temperature for future dates.

 ## Performance

 ### `/coolest`

-As we save the collected and processed data, response time is well below constrained 500ms.
+As we save the collected and processed data in runtime memory, response time is well below constrained 500ms.
-Below chart will bear truth to the above claim.
+Following chart will bear truth to the above claim.
 We notice initial request takes more time and as time progress response time stabilize to 3ms.

 |   hour |   size |   response_time |
 |-------:|-------:|----------------:|